immuni-app/immuni-documentation/Technology.md

 #### Exposure Detection

-The Mobile Client periodically checks whether a Contact with a SARS-CoV-2 positive person has taken place and computes an assessment of the risk that a transmission ensued by executing the following steps:
+The Mobile Client periodically checks whether Exposure to a SARS-CoV-2-positive user has taken place and computes an assessment of the risk that a transmission ensued by executing the following steps:

 1. The App downloads the new TEK Chunks made available by the Exposure Reporting Service.
 2. The A/G Framework verifies whether there is a Match between one or more TEKs in the TEK Chunks and the locally stored RPIs.
-3. For each Matching TEK—and, therefore, each Exposure—the A/G Framework computes a Total Risk Score using a simple, publicly available risk model with parameters set by the App.
+3. For each Exposure for these TEKs, the A/G Framework computes a Total Risk Score using a simple, publicly available risk model with parameters set by the App.
-4. The A/G Framework generates an Exposure Detection Summary, which includes the maximum Total Risk Score across all Exposures for the TEK Chunks.
+4. The A/G Framework generates an Exposure Detection Summary, which includes the maximum Total Risk Score across all Exposures for the TEKs.
-5. If the maximum Total Risk Score exceeds a certain threshold, the App has the A/G Framework provide for the TEK Chunks the Exposure Info for each Exposure (this triggers an operating system alert to the user) and notifies the user that they may be at risk.
+5. If the maximum Total Risk Score exceeds a certain threshold, the App has the A/G Framework provide the Exposure Info for each of these Exposures (this triggers an operating system alert to the user) and notifies the user that they may be at risk.

 #### TEKs upload

-If a user is found to be SARS-CoV-2 positive, they can decide to upload the following information to the Exposure Ingestion Service:
+If a user is found to be SARS-CoV-2-positive, they can decide to upload the following information to the Exposure Ingestion Service:

 - The TEKs generated by user’s Mobile Client in the previous 14 days
 - The user’s Province of Domicile